 Do I need to get a Tibet permit to visit Tibet?
 How long does it take to obtain?

 All foreign travelers are required to obtain a Tibet Travel Permit to visit Tibet.
-The permit can only be applied for through a registered travel agency in Tibet (we are local based Tibet travel agency with office setting in Lhasa) and is required to purchase flight or train tickets to Tibet.
-The permit is necessary to enter Tibet and visit certain areas within the region, including Lhasa and Mount Everest Base Camp.
-Travelers should plan ahead and allow sufficient time for the permit application process, as it can take one to two weeks to obtain the necessary permits.
+The permit can only be applied for through a registered travel agency in Tibet (we are a locally based Tibet travel agency with an office in Lhasa) and is required to purchase flight or train tickets to Tibet.

-All foreign travelers are advised to make their bookings at least one week in advance and send the necessary documents to us for obtaining the permits.
-However, if you plan to visit Mount Kailash, it is recommended to book at least two weeks in advance, as it may take longer to obtain the necessary permits.
+All foreign travelers are advised to make their bookings at least one week in advance and send the necessary documents for obtaining the permits.
+However, if you plan to visit Mount Kailash, it is recommended to book at least two weeks in advance, as it may take longer to obtain all required permits.

 How Many Tourists Travel in a Small Group Tour?
 Where Are They From?